boazbk/crypto/lec_03_pseudorandom-generators.md

 $G(U_n)$ is identical to (and hence in particular indistinguishable from) the distribution
 $U_n$.
 (Make sure that you understand this last statement!)
-However, for $\ell>n$ this is no longer trivial at all, and in particular if we didn't restrict the running time of $Eve$ then no such pseudo-random generator would
+However, for $\ell>n$ this is no longer trivial at all.
+In particular, if we didn't restrict the running time of $Eve$ then no such pseudo-random generator would
 exist: